City-Bureau/city-scrapers/docs/_docs/03-team.md

 ### Reward your team

 Pizza party?
 BBQ?
 Field Day?
-Reward hard work with a collective gathering that reflects your team’s mission—a simple survey or to solicit good dates and times is helpful to make sure as many people as possible can attend.
+Reward hard work with a collective gathering that reflects your team’s mission—a simple survey or Doodle poll to solicit good dates and times is helpful to make sure as many people as possible can attend.

 ### Additional Resources